alphagov/govuk-developer-docs/source/manual/readmes.html.md

 Give one command to run all the tests, linting, etc.

-You can also add other commands e.g. to run JS tests.
+You can also suggest other commands e.g. to run JS tests, run ...

 ### Further documentation